-mydb

-The name of the target database.
+mydb The name of the target database.
 When invoking the JSON import utility from the command line, you must specify the target database.

-You can either specify it in the URI-like connection string, or using an additional --schema command line option.
+an additional --schema command line option.

-path The file path for the file (or FIFO special file) containing the JSON options documents to be imported.
+path The file path for the file (or FIFO special file) containing the JSON documents to be imported.